Welcome to Reception Class

 Miss Lea– Class Teacher Miss Bellwood – Teaching Assistant Mrs Carr- Teaching Assistant Mrs England- Teaching Assistant

-What will we be learning about in Summer half term?
+What will we be learning about this half term?

 Communication, Language and Literacy

 Story time, circle time and learning through play offer many opportunities to develop our listening and attention skills, speaking and understanding.
 The children are always exploring, finding out new things and developing their vocabulary on a daily basis and our new topics and themes will always introduce new vocabulary in this way.
 Our daily story time enables children to anticipate what might happen next and ask appropriate questions, please ensure you are also having daily story time at home too!

 P.E is every Wednesday morning.
 Please ensure your child has a complete P.E kit and it is clearly labeled.
 A white t-shirt, black shorts and black pumps is all that is required.
 If you could bring your child’s P.E kit in and leave it in school, it can then be taken home and washed every half term.

 It is fantastic to see the children’s development and progress that they are all making in their reading and writing.
 This half term we are working on writing words that match our spoken sounds and using some of the set 2 sounds we are learning in RWI and building and writing simple sentences.
 Please continue to bring in the reading log and sign to show you have read at home on a daily basis.
 I am pleased to see the children are enjoying their library books, please bring in this every week so it can be changed.
 It is very important that you read every day with your child.
 You could help your child to learn at home by asking them to write the shopping list, labelling pictures they may draw, writing birthday cards and giving them opportunities to write every day.
 The children enjoy playing Obb and Bob on a website called phonicsplay.co.uk, this is a reading game.